 What is the policy about playing time?
 Playing time is determined by each coach, but Newton Metrowest Basketball encourages that each player receive roughly equal playing time during the regular season.
 This may vary due to a number of factors including attendance at practices, positional needs, competition, fouls, injuries and other factors.
 Players may play more in some games and less in others.
 All teams make the playoffs so "making the playoffs" is not a reason for a less developed player to receive less playing time.
 Playing time concerns should be expressed to the coach.
 During the playoffs, coaches may "play to win," but all players are expected to receive meaningful playing time, including entering the game in each half.

 What age are players?
 Players are boys and girls in the 4th through 8th grades.
 Players are grouped by grade, not age, and Newton requires that players must play within their own grade.

 Is my child eligible?
 Players must either live in Newton or attend a Newton school through the METCO program.
 Players who attend private school in Newton but do not reside in Newton are not eligible.

 How many players play Metrowest?
 Newton places one or more teams in each age group in the Metrowest League.
 There are typically 12 players on a team.

 Is there a tryout?
 Yes, tryouts are held in October.
 All players interested in playing are encouraged to attend whether or not they have been on a travel team in the past.
 Pre-registration for tryouts is necessary.
 Players should plan to attend both sessions.
 Click on the Tryouts tab for the current schedule.

 How do I register?
-All players should register prior to tryouts by clicking here to reach the registration page.
-No payment is required to tryout.
-Registration opens August 1.
+All players should register prior to tryouts by clicking the Registration tab.
+Tryout fee is $20 to cover gym rental.
+Registration opens in August.

 When are practices?
 Typically teams practice twice a week, but the schedule will vary by team.
 Practices may be scheduled on every day except Sunday.
 Practices are in Newton area gyms.
 Practices start in November.